Communication Design (Graphic Design)

 The Communication Design curriculum is based on a series of carefully sequenced courses.
 All courses must be taken in order and successfully completed with a passing grade in order to progress within the curriculum.

-All students accepted into the Communication Design Program are required to have a laptop computer meeting a specific criteria as they enter their major coursework.
-For more detailed information CLICK HERE.
+All students accepted into the Communication Design (Graphic Design) Program are required to have a laptop computer meeting a specific criteria as they enter their major coursework.
+Qualifying students will be instructed regarding purchase requirements.
+Students should NOT purchase a laptop without consulting their professor in Art 2388.

 Communication Design is a limited access program and the selection process is highly competitive.
 Students who are not accepted have the option of reapplying one final time during the subsequent review process in the Spring semester to follow.
 Students can complete the program in communication design in four years if they are accepted upon the first portfolio review.